volterraedge/terraform-provider-volterra/docs/resources/volterra_discovery.md

   discovery_k8s {
     access_info {
-      // One of the arguments from this list "in_cluster kubeconfig_url connection_info" must be set
+      // One of the arguments from this list "kubeconfig_url connection_info in_cluster" must be set

       kubeconfig_url {
         blindfold_secret_info_internal {